JJoriping/KKuTu/README.md

 	* [English](#english)
 	* [한국어](#한국어)

 ## English
 > Rule the words!
 KKuTu Online

+**This is KKuTu made by the original author, JJoriping.
+However, the free server (private server) made by houlday**

 **KKuTu** is a casual game containing various word games that let players use their vocabulary.
 Players can play alone with a robot, or play with other players who have entered to a server.